Bi Gan (filmmaker): Filmmaking career

-In 2010 he made the short fiction film South, which won the first prize at the university-sponsored "Guang Sui Ying Dong" (Light Follows the Motion of Shadow) Film Festival.
+In 2010, Bi made the short fiction film South, which won the first prize at the university-sponsored "Guang Sui Ying Dong" (Light Follows the Motion of Shadow) Film Festival.

-Two years later in 2012, he made a black-and-white short film Diamond Sutra (《金刚经》; also known as The Poet and Singer), which features a story of murder in a small isolated town in the mountain.
+Two years later in 2012, Bi made a black-and-white short film Diamond Sutra (《金刚经》; also known as The Poet and Singer), which features a story of murder in a small isolated town in the mountain.
 The film received Special Mention Award from the 19th Hong Kong ifva (Incubator for Film and Visual media in Asia), an award organized by Hong Kong Arts Centre, and was ranked top 10 at the 9th China Independent Film Festival in Nanjing, China.

-In 2015, Bi's debut feature film, Kaili Blues, written by himself, gave the emerging director wider exposure.
-The film also garnered the Best New Film Director at the 52nd Golden Horse Awards, the FIPRESCI Prize, the Golden Montgolfiere Prize at the 37th Festival of the Three Continents in Nantes, and the Best First Feature Film Award at the 68th Locarno Film Festival.
+In 2015, Bi's debut feature film, Kaili Blues, which he also wrote, brought the emerging director international recognition.
+The film won Best New Director and the FIPRESCI Prize at the 52nd Golden Horse Awards, Best Emerging Director at the 68th Locarno Film Festival, and the Montgolfière d’Or at the 37th Three Continents Festival in Nantes.

-In 2017, Bi wrote and directed his second feature film Long Day's Journey into Night, starring Tang Wei, Huang Jue, Sylvia Chang, and Lee Hong-chi.
-The film is also based in Guizhou Province and was released in 2018.
+In 2018, Bi wrote and directed his second feature film, Long Day's Journey into Night, starring Tang Wei, Huang Jue, Sylvia Chang, and Lee Hong-chi.
+Set once again in Guizhou Province, the film premiered in the Un Certain Regard section at the 71st Festival de Cannes.
+It received five nominations at the 55th Golden Horse Awards, including Best Feature Film and Best Director for Bi, and went on to win three: Best Cinematography, Best Sound Effects, and Best Original Film Score.